pingcap/docs/dev/reference/tools/tidb-binlog/operation.md

     INFO[0000] pump: {NodeID: ip-172-16-30-67:8250, Addr: 172.16.30.192:8250, State: online, MaxCommitTS: 405197570529820673, UpdateTime: 2018-12-25 14:23:37 +0800 CST}
     ```

-- Modify the states of Pump or Drainer:
+- Modify the state of Pump or Drainer:

     Set `cmd` as `update-pump` or `update-drainer` to modify the states of Pump or Drainer, which can be `online`, `pausing`, `paused`, `closing` or `offline`.